Lenyn Sosa Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 10th in MLB.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres have a 3.83 team ERA that ranks fifth across all league pitching staffs.
+- The Padres' 3.82 team ERA ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up the fourth-fewest home runs in baseball (171 total, 1.1 per game).
+- Padres pitchers combine to surrender the third-fewest home runs in baseball (173 total, 1.1 per game).

-- His last time out was on Sunday against the St. Louis Cardinals, when the right-hander threw four scoreless innings while allowing two hits.
+- His last time out came on Sunday against the St. Louis Cardinals, when the right-hander went seven innings, surrendering two earned runs while allowing six hits.

-- In 62 games this season, the 33-year-old has put up a 3.59 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .245 to opposing batters.
+- In 23 games this season, the 32-year-old has a 3.39 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.